icaroferre/AudioHit/README.md

 ## Roadmap / To-Do

-- Add normalization option to ```trim``` mode.
+- Normalization option to ```trim``` mode.
-- Add support for stereo files.
+- Support for stereo files.
-- Add support for 24 and 32-bit audio files.
+- Support for 24 and 32-bit audio files.
+- Support for creating .WAV and PADINFO.BIN files for the Roland SP-404.
-- Add built-in workflows.
+- Built-in workflows.

 ## Compiling instructions for different platforms